 Football season has arrived.
 Whether you’re a college football fanatic, a follower of the NFL — or are just in it for the food and drink, like us — we’ve got your all-star restaurant lineup for the new season.
-Here, our favorite spots in NYC where you can watch the game, order up something delicious and talk trash to fans of the opposing team.
+Here are our favorite spots in NYC where you can watch the game, order up something delicious and talk trash to fans of the opposing team.

 The Ainsworth, an upscale sports bar in Chelsea, is great for large crowds, and caters to the sports-obsessed.
 The restaurant is equipped with multiple HD TVs, making it heaven for Fantasy Footballers.